1. Why is this a big deal?

 6. So everything is resolved?

 On the gas front, pretty much.
 Putin and Ukrainian leader Volodymyr Zelenskiy met with their French and German counterparts in December for talks aimed at ending the military conflict in eastern Ukraine.
 Their involvement may have spurred progress in the gas negotiations.
-Terms of the final deal were agreed and revealed some 10 days before the New Year’s deadline and, subject to formal signatures, the new accord will start Jan.
-1.
+Terms of the final deal were agreed and revealed some 10 days before the New Year’s deadline and it was signed late Dec.
+30 in Vienna, allowing Russian gas to continue to flow via Ukraine for another five years.

 --With assistance from Volodymyr Verbyany.